 Copenhagen Energy Islands (CEI) is a new independent company carved out of CIP, dedicated to early-stage development of energy islands globally.
 Copenhagen Energy Islands will focus on developing energy island projects from origination and initial concept development through early-stage development before divesting them to infrastructure funds for mid- to late-stage development and construction.
 Copenhagen Energy Islands is currently developing a portfolio of around 10 energy island projects around the North Sea, the Baltic Sea and South-East Asia.

 Energy islands are large-scale offshore energy hubs, which will enable the massive scaling required for the next generation of offshore wind deployment globally.
-Energy islands combine existing, proven technologies in a new and innovative way and at a significantly larger scale, allowing for a cost-efficient build-out and integration of offshore wind.
+Energy islands allow for a cost-efficient build-out and integration of offshore wind at a significantly larger scale and in an innovative way.

 Energy islands address three main challenges to the build-out of offshore wind: